BTS members' most incredible luxury watches

 Bighit Entertainment has announced that the four youngest members of the legendary K-pop boy band Bangtan Sonyeondan, popularly known as BTS — RM, Jimin, V, and Jungkook — have begun their enlistment process and will be joining the military on Dec 11 and 12.
 This news has left millions of ARMY members (BTS’s official fanbase moniker) worldwide heartbroken.
 Meanwhile, the older members, Jin, Suga, and J-Hope, have already started their mandatory military duties, and fans can only hope and pray for the safe return of their favourites.
 BTS has not only provided fans with wonderful music, entertainment, love, and comfort throughout the band’s remarkable decade of capturing hearts; they have also been a source of some genuine fashion inspirations.
 Beyond their trendy apparel, BTS members’ luxury watch collections stand out, capturing the envy of any watch enthusiast.

-With each member’s net worth topping USD 20 million (INR 166 crore approx.), it’s no wonder the group enjoys indulging in some expensive timepieces.
+With each member’s net worth topping USD 20 million, it’s no wonder the group enjoys indulging in some expensive timepieces.
 The septet’s taste for luxury extends beyond simply splurging; watch lovers will codify the band’s indulgences as having a flair for making wise investments.
 While BTS is on hiatus, there is no doubt their popularity will continue to grow through their contributions to music, entertainment, and even their sophisticated taste in luxury items.

 BTS members and their luxury watch collections